 APC Waivers and Reductions Available to Illinois Authors

 In most cases, the corresponding author must be affiliated with the institution with the waiver or discount agreement.
 Illinois authors collaborating with individuals at other institutions on research may be eligible for waivers and discounts with other publishers or journals than those listed below, if their co-author is the corresponding author.
 Because corresponding authors are typically the first listed author on publications and author order has implications for credit in some disciplines, co-authors should always be deliberate in discussing author order about corresponding author status in relations to the specific journal's practices.

 To date, the University of Illinois has agreements for the following publishers or journals for APC waivers or discounts (this list will be updated as agreements arise or change).
 Waivers and discounts for APCs solely apply to OA publishing charges and not other types of article charges that publishers may have, such as page charges or excessive length charges.

 Cambridge University Press Journals (Full Waiver)

-Waives OA publication fees for research articles in fully open access journals or hybrid journals, if article is received by Cambridge from January 2021-December 2022 for the initial trial period.
+Waives OA publication fees for research articles accepted to fully open access journals or hybrid journals between January 2021-December 2022 for the initial trial period.
 (Publication in fully subscription journals and in Cambridge UP books are not eligible.)
 Corresponding author must be from UIUC, and they should use their institutional email address and affiliation when submitting the article.
 If an article is accepted, the author will receive an email to opt into open acces, and then an email to set up an account with RightsLink, where they should select the option to seek funding from their institution.
 The RightsLink email may say you need to set up a payment, but you are really opting in to the OA program, and "payment" will be $0.